Not sure whether to buy a condo or rent an apartment? It’s a major life decision, but it doesn’t have to be stressful.

 Choosing between a condo and an apartment

-Choosing between a condo vs. apartment can be tough.
+Choosing between a condo and an apartment can be tough.
 How do you decide?

 Whether or not you’re looking to build equity is clearly one of the main considerations.
 As a condo owner, you’ll pay all those fees and monthly mortgage payments—but you’ll also be working toward owning a home that you could later sell at a profit.

 If you’re renting an apartment, you’ll hand over a chunk of change each month for your rent, without moving toward ownership or equity.
 Then again, there are plenty of ways for renters to build their nest eggs without buying a home, and you wouldn’t be on the hook for expenses related to upkeep, renovation, or maintenance.